RickDB/PlexAniSync/README.md

 ## Optional features

-### Skip list updating for testing

-In your settings file there's a setting called `skip_list_update` which you can set to True or False, if set to True it will **NOT** update your AniList which is useful if you want to do a test run to check if everything lines up properly.

 ### Custom settings file location

 If you want to load a different settings.in file you can do so by supplying it in the first argument like so: